Cessna Citation X: Avionics

 Honeywell provides the avionics system for the glass cockpit.
 The Honeywell Primus 2000 EFIS flight director system is composed of five 7-inch × 8-inch CRT screens.
 Dual flight management systems with GPS are standard.

-In the Citation X+ the avionics were changed to the Garmin 5000 system.
+In the Citation X+ the avionics were changed to the Garmin G5000 system.

 Elliptical winglets

 In 2008, Winglet Technology, with the help of Cessna, began flight testing epoxy/graphite elliptical winglets on a Citation X. Flight testing was nearing completion in late 2008, with FAA supplemental type certification expected in 2009.
 The winglets increase range by 150 nm, lower fuel burn by 4–5%, improve hot and high performance as well as climb rate, permitting a climb to flight level 430 in 22 minutes, as opposed to 26 minutes without the modification.
 Climb to flight level 450 at maximum takeoff weight is possible without a step climb.
-Cruise speed at altitude is expected to increase by 15 knots, and maximum takeoff weight will increase by 1200 lbs (545 kg).
+Cruise speed at altitude was expected to increase by 15 knots, and maximum takeoff weight to increase by 1200 lbs (545 kg).
 Excluding installation, the kit's projected cost is $395,000.

 Elliptical winglets were made standard on Citation X+.

 Operators

 Multiple companies have purchased the Cessna Citation X, including Waitt Media, Honeywell, Target Corporation, Townsend Engineering, General Motors and Schweitzer Engineering Laboratories since 2002.

-Private owners included film director Sydney Pollack, attorney Fred Furth, Oracle's Larry Ellison, entrepreneur Steve Fossett, Formula One driver Nelson Piquet, 45th US president Donald Trump and golfer Arnold Palmer.
+Private owners included film director Sydney Pollack, attorney Fred Furth, Oracle's Larry Ellison, entrepreneur Steve Fossett, Formula One driver Nelson Piquet, 45th and 47th US president Donald Trump, and golfer Arnold Palmer.

 NetJets ordered 60, then another 21, at the standard 10.5% discount, flying it 1,100 to 1,200 hr. per year, and XOJET, started in 2006, operates 20 jets.